 Timetables for the academic term are not available until the first week of term.
 You will receive additional information regarding your schedule for Welcome Week activities and your class timetable when you attend School registration.

 When does the masters programme start?

-Your first day will be on Monday 18th September 2017 and you should make sure you have arrived in Bristol before this date.
+Your first day will be on Monday 23 September 2019.
+You should make sure you have arrived in Bristol before this date.
 We expect you to be here for your registration and available every day for teaching from then on.
-Late arrival will mean that we cannot register you for your programme.
+Late arrival will mean that important teaching may be missed, which cannot be repeated.